Rose of Cité de Péra

 Madame Anahit

-She was left alone with her accordion and her when her husband died.
+She was left alone with her accordion and her cats when her husband died.
 Her house where she used to live and feed street animals was demolished by the municipality.
 Yet, she still continued to wear her red lipstick, and headed for the taverns of Beyoğlu and play her accordion.

 As years passed, the faces of Beyoğlu had changed.
 People that she used to sing, and dance with started to leave their seats to the new generation.
 New comers called her “old granny” and some of them dismissed her.
 New tavern owners did not want her since she could die of old age in their taverns.
 People confused her with ordinary street singers and beggars.
-Everything was changing: , cars, people… Beyoğlu was changing.
+Everything was changing: houses, cars, people… Beyoğlu was changing.
 But she was smiling and playing her accordion that she had been playing for 40 years.

 A Puppet of Madame Anahit